HamStudy/hamstudy-hambook/tech2022/content/Part 3. Appendix/0 Preparing for the 2026 test.md

 ## Summary

 The 2026 question pool updates reflect the evolving landscape of amateur radio: increased emphasis on digital modes and systems, clarification of licensing procedures and station control, and continued focus on practical operating knowledge.
-If you've already studied the 2022 material, you're well prepared—these additions simply round out your knowledge with contemporary practices and helpful details.
+If you've already studied the 2022 material, you're well prepared — these additions simply round out your knowledge with contemporary practices and helpful details.

 Good luck on your exam, and we look forward to hearing you on the air!